19th September 2019

 These backups are stored on a different server, meaning that not only can you restore your site to the desired state, but they’re immune to the failures of the server that hosts your website.

-If you’re in London, traveling to Berlin to purchase something is much slower than doing it in the capital of England.
+If you’re in London, travelling to Berlin to purchase something is much slower than doing it in the capital of England.
 While it’s on a smaller scale, the Internet isn’t much different.

 CDN stores copies of the static elements of your website on a global network of servers, improving the load times.